Limited Company Guide

 Retained profit in a limited company

 Retained profit is the post-corporation-tax company cash that has not been distributed as dividends or used for other purposes.
-It appears as a company asset on the balance sheet.
-For owner-managers, it is not money that has been lost — it is money that remains in the business, available for future use.
+It shows up as a company asset on the balance sheet.
+For owner-managers, it is not money lost.
+It is money that stays in the business, available for future use.

 Why retained profit matters

-The standard sole trader mental model — earn money, pay tax, keep the rest — does not translate directly to a limited company.
-In a company, profit first pays corporation tax, and then the after-tax amount can either be distributed to shareholders or retained.
-What is retained is still real money, just held by the company rather than personally.
+The sole trader mental model does not translate directly to a limited company.
+Earn money, pay tax, keep the rest.
+In a company, profit pays corporation tax first.
+The after-tax amount can then be distributed to shareholders or retained.
+What is retained is still real money, just held by the company rather than by you personally.

-This creates planning flexibility that sole traders do not have.
-A sole trader pays income tax on all profit in the year it is earned, whether they spend it or not.
-A director can choose to extract less than the full post-tax profit and let the surplus accumulate in the company, effectively deferring personal income tax on the retained amount until it is eventually distributed.
+This creates planning flexibility sole traders do not have.
+A sole trader pays income tax on all profit in the year it is earned, whether or not they spend it.
+You can choose to extract less than the full post-tax profit and let the surplus accumulate in the company, deferring personal income tax on that retained amount until you eventually distribute it.

-The value of that deferral depends on current and future tax rates and personal circumstances.
-If the director expects to be in a lower rate band in future years — approaching retirement, reducing working hours, or planning a significant deductible expenditure — retaining now and extracting later may improve the overall position.
+The value of that deferral depends on your current and future tax rates.
+If you expect to be in a lower rate band in future years, approaching retirement, reducing hours, or planning significant deductible expenditure, retaining now and extracting later may improve your overall position.

 How this calculator handles retained profit

-The retained company cash figure shown in this calculator is company profit after director salary, employer NI, company pension contributions, corporation tax and dividends chosen.
-If dividends are set lower than available distributable profit, the difference appears as retained cash.
+The retained company cash figure in this calculator is company profit after director salary, employer NI, pension contributions, corporation tax and chosen dividends.
+If you set dividends lower than available distributable profit, the difference shows as retained cash.

-This figure represents the available cash in the current period's modelling.
-It does not include accumulated reserves from previous periods, directors' loan balances, or any other balance sheet items not captured in the annual profit inputs.
+This figure is the current period's modelling only.
+It does not include accumulated reserves from previous periods, directors' loan balances or any other balance sheet items not captured in the annual profit inputs.

-To see the effect of retaining more, reduce the dividends figure and watch the retained cash increase alongside the reduction in dividend tax.
-The personal take-home falls, but the company balance grows.
+To see the effect of retaining more, reduce the dividends figure and watch the retained cash increase.
+Your personal take-home falls, but the company balance grows, and the dividend tax on those amounts is deferred.

 Extracting retained profit in future

-Retained company cash can be extracted in several ways: as dividends in a future year when the director is in a lower band; as director salary in a future lower-income year; via a company pension contribution before extraction; or as part of a company sale, which may attract business asset disposal relief at a 10% rate on qualifying gains.
+Retained company cash can be extracted in several ways: as dividends in a future year when you are in a lower band; as salary in a future lower-income year; via a company pension contribution; or as part of a company sale, which may attract Business Asset Disposal Relief at 10% on qualifying gains.

-The choice between these routes depends significantly on future plans.
-A director planning to sell the business may treat retained profit differently from one planning to draw it as income over a long period.
-A director expecting a significant non-working year may plan to extract at basic rate dividend rates during that year.
+The right route depends heavily on your future plans.
+A director planning to sell the business treats retained profit very differently from one planning to draw it as income over many years.
+A director expecting a lower-income year in future can plan to extract retained profit at basic-rate dividend rates in that year.

-None of these future strategies can be fully modelled in a single-year calculator.
-But understanding that retained profit exists as a planning variable — not a leftover — is the starting point for better decisions.
+None of these strategies can be fully modelled in a single-year calculator.
+But recognising retained profit as a planning variable, not just a leftover, is where better decisions start.

 Working capital vs investment vs pension

 Not all retained profit is available for future personal distribution.
-Some is needed as working capital — the cash the company needs to meet its operating obligations, fund client projects or cover seasonal gaps.
+Some is needed as working capital: the cash the company needs to meet operating obligations, fund client projects or cover seasonal gaps.
 Treating all retained profit as future dividends in waiting can create cashflow problems.

-Before deciding how much to retain, consider the company's realistic working capital requirement, any planned capital expenditure, and whether a pension contribution in the current period is more efficient than retaining and distributing later.
+Before deciding how much to retain, think about realistic working capital requirements, any planned capital expenditure, and whether a pension contribution in the current period is more efficient than retaining and distributing later.

 The pension route is often particularly effective in the marginal relief band (profits between £50,000 and £250,000).
 A company pension contribution saves 26.5% in corporation tax at the margin and removes the amount entirely from personal income rather than just deferring it.